pypy/pypy/pypy/doc/how-to-release.rst

   python-announce, python-dev ...

 * add a tag on jitviewer that corresponds to pypy release
-* add a tag on codespeed that corresponds to pypy release
+* add a tag on codespeed that corresponds to pypy release (XXX where??)